Published April 4, 2022

 - Best consumer intelligence tools

-Consumer intelligence (CI) is the gathering and analysis of data about current and potential customers.
-Customer insights.
+Consumer intelligence - CI - is the gathering and analyzing of data about current and potential customers, to find consumer insights that'll ensure your marketing strategy is on target.

 A mix of quantitative and qualitative research and data analysis.
 The customer data collected help brands understand what consumers are doing, and why.